JeffOnABike/crab-project/README.md

 * hot_cold_hist.png
 * line_pdo_eureka.png

-4. pdo_exploration.R

-Uses the pdo_resampled.csv data to explore and visualize cross correlation and lagplots of PDO resampling (from OCT start month) with the landings in Eureka.
+**pdo_exploration.R**: Uses the pdo_resampled.csv data to explore and visualize cross correlation and lagplots of PDO resampling (from OCT start month) with the landings in Eureka.

-5. upwell_exploration.R
-Uses upwell_resampled.csv data to explore and visualize cross correlation and lagplots of upwelling resamplings (from APR start month) with the landings in Eureka.
+**upwell_exploration.R**: Uses upwell_resampled.csv data to explore and visualize cross correlation and lagplots of upwelling resamplings (from APR start month) with the landings in Eureka.

-##images
+##images:

 [many images from matplotlib, seaborn, and R plot outputs in the previous section]

-##csv_data
+##csv_data:

 * ports_monthly.csv
 * ports_seasonal.csv